rokka-io/rokka-site/source/_references/00-sourceimages.md

 ### Optimizing source images before saving

 Sometimes source images contain too much data not really needed for just rendering images.
 Setting the `optimize_source` parameter to `true` can save you some storage space for such cases.
-Currently rokka  (losslessly) recompresses TIFF images, when this is set, but leaves the other formats alone (may change in the future).
-This saves you some storage space if you for example had layers from Photoshop in your TIFF.
+Currently rokka  (losslessly) recompresses TIFF and PSD (to PNG) images, when this is set, but leaves the other formats alone (may change in the future).
+This saves you some storage space if you for example had layers from Photoshop.
 After setting this parameter, they'll be gone in the sourceimage and not retrievable anymore.

 The binary hash generated for that source image is the one of the original image (before the recompression), and not the one actually stored.
 So you still can search for that image, if you have to original binary hash generated from the image later.